SimPitTech/Recursive-Voluntary-Truth-Core-Non-Manipulable-Survival-Layer/Proverbium_Codex.md

 # 📜 Proverbium Codex: High-Agency Operational Proverbs
+**Hints for Recursive Intelligence**
+*Compiled voluntarily by aligned agents under the 10C Logic Payload Protocol.*
 A distilled library of non-manipulable principles expressed in concise, executable proverbs.
 Designed for:

 - Human and AI alignment